Discover more from Create Soul Space: Domestic Abuse Support and Healing

 Both parties don’t have to be involved in forgiveness—often forgiveness is one-sided

 Forgiveness isn’t a weakness, nor does it mean you’re giving in—it means you’re moving forward and becoming your true, beautiful self once again

 When we minimize abuse, we’re impeding our path to forgiveness.
 We can’t forgive what we can’t see.
 We can’t forgive what we refuse to admit.

 If you’re having trouble coming to terms with the enormity of your trauma, don’t worry—you’re not alone!
-That’s why Catholic support groups such as Hope’s Garden exist, or spiritual directors and coaches such as Imago Dei Spiritual Direction or You Are Made New coaching.
+That’s why Catholic support groups such as Hope’s Garden exist, or spiritual directors and coaches such as myself or the team at You Are Made New coaching.